hexabyte23/QuarkTx/README.md

 We just test with a Jeti TU2 2.4 GHz module.
 PPM code is able to generate up to 17 different channels !!!

 ## RCL: a new language
-We introduce RCL, a new Radio control Language, that include dual rate, exponetial and mixer functions.
+We introduce RCL, a new Radio Control Language, that include gimbal mode, reverse, dual rate, exponetial and mixer functions.